ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 #### Session-Fixation

 - Attacker tries to trick client to use session id i.e. through phishing emails, specially crafted login page with a hidden field
-- If the web application on the server side is presented with a session token during login, that token should be canceled on the browser side, and the server side should force the browser to return to the start page
+- The client passes the session token when logging in, the server accepts it as valid, the attacker can now use the session token himself
+- The server-side should invalidate a token if it's given by the browser on login
 - On successful login, a new session token should be given

 #### Logging